rizinorg/rizin/doc/macos.md

 Uninstall
 ---------

-To uninstall the .pkg downloaded from the r2 website or the one you have generated with `sys/osx-pkg.sh`, run the following as root:
+To uninstall the .pkg downloaded from the rizin website or the one you have generated with `sys/osx-pkg.sh`, run the following as root:

 	$ pkgutil --only-files --files org.rizin.rizin | sed 's/^/\//' | tr '\n' '\0' | xargs -o -n 1 -0 rm -i